ThomasDeNeve/ExamenAndroid/README.md

 - Auth0 for logging in & registering
 - ktlint (org.jlleitschuh.gradle:ktlint-gradle:10.2.0)
 - ...

-## How to run
-In Android Studio, press 'run app' & have fun!
-Alternatively, you could download & install the APK on your Android device from [here](http://ec2-3-212-186-23.compute-1.amazonaws.com:8080/) (thanks Ops team!)

-Our app will only work if the backend is running online!
-For testing purposes, run the backend locally and uncomment the line below in build.gradle(module) :
->buildConfigField 'String', 'BASE_URL', "\"https://10.0.2.2:5001/\""

 To perform a ktlint check, type this in terminal:
 > gradlew ktlintCheck